 A recent success

 The Hazel Heights P-Patch on the southwest side of Phinney Ridge serves as an example of the development work required to create a new garden.
-The property was given to the P-Patch Trust by an anonymous donor.
-The Trust helped organize a neighborhood group that successfully applied for a development grant and raised the additional funds required.
+The property was donated by an anonymous donor.
+GROW helped organize a neighborhood group that successfully applied for a development grant and raised the additional funds required.
 The process created a newly strong and cohesive neighborhood as well as a new P-Patch that, because of its view and its unique layout and water-conserving features, has become a gathering place that attracts many visitors.
-The Trust guided the development process and now serves as fiscal agent for the garden, which enables its participants to seek and handle funds for special projects.
+GROW guided the development process and now serves as fiscal agent for the garden, which enables its participants to seek and handle funds for special projects.